Stillbirth Facts

 Expectant woman uses Count the Kicks app.

 Every year in the U.S. an average of 21,209 babies are born still, according to the CDC.
-A disproportionate number of babies are born still to Native Hawaiian or Other Pacific Islander, Black, and American Indian or Alaska Native families.
-According to the CDC:
+Disparities in stillbirth outcomes persist, and data shows that a disproportionate number of babies are born still to Native Hawaiian or Other Pacific Islander, Black, and American Indian or Alaska Native families.
+Expectant parents in some age groups, geographic locations, and those expecting multiples also face an increased risk of stillbirth.

 • 1 in 177 of all pregnancies in the U.S. ends in stillbirth.